boltsparts/boltsfc/README.md

 https://github.com/berndhahnebach/BOLTS/commits/boltsdev

+# Installation Variante 1:

-download FreeCAD macro file and BOLTS directory and place them in your FreeCAD macro folder
+download FreeCAD macro file "start_bolts.FCMacro" and the BOLTS directory and place them in your FreeCAD Macro directory

 for more information refere to http://www.bolts-library.org/en/docs/0.3/freecad/installation.html

+# Installation Variante 1:

+- use FreeCAD addon manager
+- the directory BOLTSFC (inside this there will be the BOLTS directory) will be copied to your FreeCAD Mod directory (just wait a bit, ATM there will be no info about successful installation)
+- go to the BOLTSFC directory and move the FreeCAD macro file to your FreeCAD Macro directory

 bernd@bimstatik.org